Learning Disabilities Nursing (pre-registration) MSc

 Entry requirements

-• Applicants for Pre-registration MSc in Learning Disability Nursing should ideally hold a good honours degree of 2:2 or above in a health-related subject
+• An honours degree 2:2 or above in a health-related subject.

-• As the MSc in Learning Disability Nursing is a two-year course, there is a requirement to demonstrate completion of 460 practice hours in relevant health/care settings through the Recognition of Prior Learning (RPL) process to meet the NMC standard of nursing education of 2300 practice hours.
-The RPL process will credit students for 460 hours to meet the stated NMC criteria.
-Applicants will be supported in the RPL process.*
+There is a requirement to demonstrate completion of 600 practice hours in relevant health/care settings through the Recognition of Prior Learning (RPL) process to meet the NMC standard of nursing education of 2,300 practice hours.
+The RPL process will credit you for 600 hours to meet the stated NMC criteria.
+You will be supported in the RPL process.

 Fees and funding